Chrinkus/advent-of-code/2022/README.md

 This was a line collision problem.
 We're tasked to count when one line contains another and when two lines overlap in any way.
 Nice and short.

 No library needed today!
 Though maybe I should have some 1D, 2D and 3D collision detection ready in my bag of tricks..

+### Day 5 - Supply Stacks

+#### Challenge Notes

+The READ!
+Another two-section input set.
+Then we're moving vertical stacks across lines!
+I usually don't like to make assumptions about my input but I had to hard-code the stride for the column reads.
+I ended up wrapping the stack vectors in structs.
+Not sure if that was best or not.

+The moving of crates wasn't that bad initially but part 2 requires a ranged swap on a vector which I don't have yet.
+Maybe something to add later.
+In the meantime I used a third vector as a buffer.

+#### Library Notes

+Added a few functions to the vector implementation.
+I've wanted a `_first` and `_last` for a while but didn't have a good idea for how to make that work for generic types.
+More and more I'm turning to `memcpy` to get these things done.
+I'm sure if I look it up I'll find a few articles about how DANGEROUS and HACKY memcpy is but whatever.

+Another addition was a `_pop` function, also utilizing `memcpy` to great success.
+This was useful for part 1 with the one-at-a-time element moves.
+I'll need to get to the drawing board for a ranged swapper.
+My early thoughts is that I will shave a slice off the back of a source vector and place it on the back of a destination vector.
+But what to call it..?